-11.68 --keep_intermediate on page 11-291.
-11.79 --lto, --no lto on page 11-302.
+11.66 --keep_intermediate on page 11-292.
+11.77 --lto, --no lto [ALPHA] on page 11-303.

-11.82 -- Ito_set_relocation_model
+11.80 --Ito_set_relocation_model [ALPHA]

 Specifies whether the link time optimizer produces absolute or position independent code.

---lto_set_relocation_model=modeL

-Where model is one of the following:

-Use the default relocation model of the code generator.
-For ARM Compiler 6 this is static.
+Note Although this option is fully supported in armlink, it is an [ALPHA] on page 1-27 feature in ARM Compiler 6.
+Syntax lto_set_relocation_model=model Where model is one of the following: default Use the default relocation model of the code generator.
+For ARM Compiler 6 this is static. static The link time optimizer produces absolute code.

-static pic

 The link time optimizer produces code that uses GOT relative position independent code.

-The --lto_set_relocation_model=pic option requires the armlink --bare_metal_pie option.
+Thelto_set_relocation_model=pic option requires the armlinkbare_metal_pie option.
+Note Bare-metal PIE support is deprecated in this release.